Dozodouzo/supybot-git/README.md

 ---------------

-Commit messages are produced from a general format string that you define. in the commitMessage configuration item (see above).
-It uses the following substitution parameters:
+Commit messages are produced from a general format string that you define. in the commitMessage1 and  commitMessage2 configuration item (see above).
+They use the following substitution parameters:

     %a       Author name
     %b       Branch being watched
     %c       Commit SHA (first 7 digits)
     %C       Commit SHA (entire 40 digits)
     %e       Author email
-    %l       Link to view commit on the web
     %m       Commit message (first line only)
     %n       Name of repository
     %u       Git URL for repository